The Best Songwriting Tips

 There are so many things that will impact whether or not a song will be considered great.

-Studying the writers who have come before you is an important step for every songwriter.
+Studying the singer songwriters who have come before you is an important step for every songwriter.
 Also, don't be afraid to look to your heroes and inspirations.

 Look to what made you attach your ear to their songwriting.